dewitt4/Cloud-Custodain/README.md

 ```

-Given that, you can run the janitor via
+Given that, you can run cloud-maid via

 ```
   $ cloud-maid run -c policy.yml